 You may change your tax withholding at any time by logging into your MySCERA* account.
 You may also complete and submit the appropriate tax form: State Tax form, Federal Tax form.
 SCERA must receive your new form by the 15th of the month for a change to be effective the month-end payment following receipt.
 If your form is received later than the 15th of the month, the change will be effective for the following month-end payment.

-If you have a disability retirement, some or all of your benefit may be non-taxable.
-Please call SCERA for information.
+If you are receiving a service connected disability retirement, some or all of your benefit may be non-taxable.
+Tax withholdings will only apply to the taxable portion of your benefit.

 By January 31st of each year, SCERA mails 1099-Rs to benefit recipients who had taxable income in the PRIOR tax year.
 If you have not received yours by the second week of February, please contact SCERA to obtain a duplicate.
 (NOTE: Duplicate 1099-Rs are also available through your MySCERA account.)